Already decided on it?

 Furthermore, if we were able to actually measure nutrient density, the whole pricing thing would be revolutionized.

 Almost all the product you receive is picked the same day.
-If that’s not maximizing the value you get from it, I don’t know what is.
+If that’s not maximizing the value you get from it, what else is there?

 BONUS QUESTION #7: Will you be traveling a lot?

 You need a break sometimes.
 So if you’re going to be gone a lot in the season, don’t sign up unless you find someone else to eat it while you’re gone.
 This is why we’ve split the CSA into two seasons.
 If you’re going to be gone a lot in the spring and not in the fall, then join the fall/winter season.
 But get your reservation in early, small farms have limited spots.

 Did you pass the quiz?